kle043/komle/README.md

 * WITSML to dict, for use in a pandas dataframe or json
 * Unit converter based on [witsmlUnitDict](http://w3.energistics.org/schema/WITSML_v1.4.1.1_Data_Schema/witsml_v1.4.1.1_data/ancillary/witsmlUnitDict.xml)
 * Soap client to request data from a witsml server, according to the [webservice description](http://w3.energistics.org/schema/witsml_v1.4.0_api/WMLS.WSDL)
-* Validation that files conforms to the schema
+* Validation that xml files conforms to the WITSML schema
 * Support for the generated write schemas, to be used for WMLS_AddToStore
     - **Note** that write_bindings can not be imported at the same time as read_bindings

 ## Install